 The fair value of our senior notes is determined using quoted market prices or dealer quotes for instruments with similar maturities and other terms and credit ratings, which are Level 2 inputs.
-The fair value of long-term debt was \$1.1 billion and \$1.2 billion, at December 31, 2018 and December 31, 2017, respectively (see Note 10 - Long-Term Debt).
+The fair value of the MUFG Credit Facility approximates its carrying amount due to its variable interest rate, which approximates a market interest rate, and is considered a Level 2 input.
+The fair value of long-term debt was \$1.8 billion and \$1.1 billion, at December 31, 2019 and December 31, 2018, respectively (see Note 10 - Long-Term Debt).

-In addition, the Convertible Notes contain terms that may require the Company to pay contingent interest on the Convertible Notes which is accounted for as a derivative with fair value adjustments being recorded to interest expense (see Note 10 - Long Term Debt).
+In addition, the 3.25% Convertible Notes contain terms that may require the Company to pay contingent interest on the 3.25% Convertible Notes which is accounted for as a derivative with fair value adjustments being recorded to interest expense (see Note 10 - Long Term Debt).
 The fair value of this derivative is determined using a binomial lattice convertible bond pricing model using historical and implied market information, which are Level 2 inputs.